What Dave Ramsey and Caleb Hammer Taught Me About Handling Money

 Dave Ramsey has spent decades building an empire through radio and books, and through his company, Ramsey Solutions, which now produces shows, podcasts and financial education resources.

-Caleb Hammer has quickly grown a YouTube following through his Financial Audit show, where he’s built a community of people willing to be brutally honest about their finances.
+Caleb Hammer has quickly grown a YouTube following through his Financial Audit show, in which he’s built a community of people willing to be brutally honest about their finances.

-Their tones and audiences may differ, but their mission is the same: To help people stop making money mistakes.
+Their tones and audiences might differ, but their mission is the same: To help people stop making money mistakes.

 Today, financial advice is everywhere in podcasts, YouTube shows, TikTok clips and blogs.
 Some voices feel too rigid, others too gimmicky.
 Over time, I’ve learned to focus on the ones that fit my stage of life and push me forward without creating more stress than clarity.

 As Ramsey recently told us, “Winning with money isn’t about age.
 It’s about behavior.
-Follow the plan and you’ll win every time.”
-That perspective is why his philosophy has endured, even as new voices like Hammer bring fresh urgency to the conversation.
+Follow the plan, and you’ll win every time.”
+That perspective is why his philosophy has endured, even as new voices such as Hammer bring fresh urgency to the conversation.

 Building on the basics: From frugality to growth